mdevuyst/wrk/README.md

         --timeout:     record a timeout if a response is not received within this amount of time.

+        --tls1.1:      Use TLS version 1.1 for HTTPS requests

+        --tls1.2:      Use TLS version 1.2 for HTTPS requests

+        --tls1.3:      Use TLS version 1.3 for HTTPS requests

 ## Benchmarking Tips

   The machine running wrk must have a sufficient number of ephemeral ports